build-ai-applications/Eval-PDF/README.md

 ## 🚀 How to Use
 1️⃣ Clone the repo: `git clone <repo-url>`

 2️⃣ Run the app: `Evaluation_pdf_to_text.ipynb`

-3️⃣ Upload a PDF on the gradio app & get evaluation results! 🎉
+3️⃣ Upload PDF and run the gradio app to get the results

----

 ## 🔗 References
 🔹 [PyMuPDF](https://github.com/pymupdf/PyMuPDF)